dschapman/dschapman/README.md

 ### 🔭 I’m currently working on
 - Maintaining and improving [my website](/dschapman/my-website)
-- Creating a web app that allows you to download all the podcasts from an RSS feed. ([my current starting point](https://github.com/dschapman/get-podcasts-from-rss-feed))
+- Creating [a web app](/dschapman/get-podcasts-from-rss-feed) that allows you to download all the podcasts from an RSS feed.

 ### 🌱 I’m currently learning
 - React - By going through [Epic React](https://epicreact.dev)